Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Compute relative or absolute population trends across space and time using predictions from models fitted to ecological population abundance data, as described in Knape (2025) .
 The package supports models fitted by 'mgcv' or 'brms', and draws from posterior predictive distributions.

-autogam — by Chitu Okoli, 8 months ago
+autogam — by Chitu Okoli, a year ago

 Automate the Creation of Generalized Additive Models (GAMs)